 In a nutshell, minor compromises that enable a new common standard can break down silos and open up opportunities.

-That’s why at KisanHub, we developed Paperless Load Tickets - a simple tool for creating and sending crop passports/tickets between growers and customers straight from your KisanHub mobile app.
+That’s why at KisanHub, we developed Paperless Load Passports - a simple tool for creating and sending crop passports/tickets between growers and customers straight from your KisanHub mobile app.
 Even better, it's easy enough that you can “plug and play” today, but, under the hood, it’s ready for the intelligent supply chains of the future.

 Let’s talk money